BlockstreamResearch/dicemix/doc/protocol.md

                 if p has sent an incorrect message then P := P \ {p}

-            if there is p in P with p.kepk = my_kepk then fail "No honest peers left."

             for all (p1, p2) in P^2 such that
             there is i and j with p1.otvk_hashes[i] = p2.otvk_hashes[j] and (p1 != p2 or i != j) do
                 P := P \ {p1, p2}